 Denominator: Total Number of Students Enrolled in the LEA

 Report the unduplicated count of all students enrolled in the LEA.
-LEA enrollment by state fiscal year is available on CDE's Dataquest site.
+LEA enrollment is available on CDE's Dataquest site.
 Districts may also have enrollment figures within their student information systems.

 Statewide Unsatisfactory Immigration Status Adjustment Factor